echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 * If ECH is enforced what are the solutions to all the above problems and what are the migration paths?

-* Elaborate on endpoint security complications as {{I-D.draft-taddei-smart-cless-introduction}} as well as {{MAGECART}} {{MITB}} {{MITB-MITRE}} {{MALVERTISING}} showed that in some cases, the only way to detect an attack is coming from Network Security.
-So losing the visibility on the SNI will make it much harder to detect attacks.
-The endpoints components (Operating System, Applications, Browsers) cannot be judge and party.
+* Elaborate on endpoint security complications as {{I-D.draft-taddei-smart-cless-introduction}} as well as {{MAGECART}} {{MITB}} {{MITB-MITRE}} {{MALVERTISING}} showed that in some cases, the only way to detect an attack is through the use of network-based security.
+The loss of visibility of the SNI data will make it much harder to detect attacks.
+The endpoints components (operating system, applications, browsers, etc.) cannot be judge and party.

 *  There are need for further clarifications from the ECH draft, e.g. The link between the Client Facing and the backend servers are not clear enough and need further description.
 It can’t be just ‘left to the implementation’